User37som/libbitcoin/bx-stealth-decode.md

 STEALTH_ADDRESS      The stealth payment address.
 If not specified the
                      address is read from STDIN.
 ```
+The stealth address standard is not finalized.
+The most recent revision aligns the `version` byte with that of standard payment addresses.
+Previously stealth addresses used the prefix `42` for mainnet and `43` for testnet.

 See also [stealth-encode](bx-stealth-encode).
 ### Example 1
-scan key is spend key
+scan key is spend key, version 42 (previous standard)
 ```sh
 $ bx stealth-decode hfFGUXFPKkQ5M6LC6aEUKMsURdhw93bUdYdacEtBA8XttLv7evZkira2i
 ```